decathinator/DATA-550-SP24-ZHUANG/README.md

 # Code Description

+To Synchronize Package Repository:
+Open make file & “make” the .PHONY rule install to synchronize R packages to versions used to create project

+To create final report, type `make final_report.html` into the terminal.

 `code/00_import_data.R`
 - imports data
 - saves two files for the two cohorts: `kPMdataLAB` and `oPMdataLAB` as `.rds` files in the folder `derived_data`